noloader/cryptopp-autotools/README.md

 2. automake
 3. libtool

-Libtool may be "libltdl-dev" on Debian and Ubuntu; and may be "libtool-ltdl" on Fedora.
+You may also need `libltdl-dev` on Debian and Ubuntu; and may need `libtool-ltdl-devel` on Fedora.

 # Integration
 The Autotools submodule integrates with the Crypto++ library.
 The submodule removes the library's `GNUmakefile` and `GNUmakefile-cross`.
 In the future we plan to overwrite the library's `config.h` and produce a n installation specific `config.h`.